Skip to main content

 Egypt

-Pyramid of Pepi II (6th Dynasty, ca. 2246–2152 BCE) Recitation № 519 «The Firstborn Thing’s scent is on this Pepi Neferkare; the benben is in Sokar’s enclosure, the foreleg is in Anubis’s house.» (2007AllenJP:292).
+In the Pyramid of Pepi II (6th Dynasty, ca. 2246–2152 BCE), Recitation № 519 states: «The Firstborn Thing’s scent is on this Pepi Neferkare; the benben is in Sokar’s enclosure, the foreleg is in Anubis’s house.» (2007AllenJP:292).

-In recitation No. 641 (1814a-b) of the «Pyramid Texts», dating from 2350–2175 BCE, it is stated: «thou art the eldest son of Geb, his first-born, his heir» (1952MercerSAB:445).
+Similarly, in recitation № 641 (1814a-b) of the «Pyramid Texts», dating from 2350–2175 BCE, it is stated: «thou art the eldest son of Geb, his first-born, his heir» (1952MercerSAB:445).

-Plutarch (1st–2nd century) recounted the legend that Horus, «whom Isis brought forth as no sensible image of that world which is conceptual», was brought to trial by Seth «on a charge of illegitimacy, as not being pure and unalloyed like his father» (1996Плутарх:54).
+Later, Plutarch (1st–2nd century CE) recounted the legend that Horus, «whom Isis brought forth as no sensible image of that world which is conceptual», was brought to trial by Seth «on a charge of illegitimacy, as not being pure and unalloyed like his father» (1996Плутарх:54).

 33 And they sat before him, the first-born according to his prior birth, and the youngest according to his youth; and the men marvelled one at the other.

-Social prerogative of primogeniture.
+Social Prerogative of Primogeniture

 A similarity is observed in the strict adherence to the hierarchy of birth seniority as a fundamental principle for the distribution of social status and inheritance rights.